vividfog/nordpool-predict-fi/README.md

 **Dec 21, 2024:** Wind power model now uses in-memory live training for a hands-free model update just before prediction.
 For hyperparameter optimization, the older [routines](https://github.com/vividfog/nordpool-predict-fi/tree/main/data/create/91_model_experiments) are still valid.

+**May 1, 2025:** Added an experimental price volatility model ([util/volatility_xgb.py](util/volatility_xgb.py)) to identify days with a higher risk of significant price fluctuations.
+This model is still under development and currently provides an extra input feature for the main price prediction, not a direct scaling factor.

 For details, see [CHANGELOG.md](CHANGELOG.md).

 ## Installation